Aichmann History, Family Crest & Coats of Arms

 Aichmann Spelling Variations

-Westphalia.
+Many cultural groups lived in the German states in medieval times.
+Each had its own dialect and traditions, and unique variations of popular names.
+Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Aichmann include Eichmann, Eichman, Eychman, Eychmann, Aichman and many more.

 Early Notables of the Aichmann family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Aichmann Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Aichmann Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aichmann family to the New World and Oceana
+Migration of the Aichmann family

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Aichmanns to arrive in North America, and among them were: Johann Eichman, who came to America in 1776; Michael Eichman arrived in New York in 1836; Georg Jacob Eichman came to Philadelphia in 1884; as did Daniel Eichman in 1849.